inpercima/customize-firefox/README.md

    Type in the address field of the toolbar **about:support** to open the information from firefox.
    Search for **profile folder** (german: Profilverzeichnis) and click the button **Open folder**.

-2. Check and/or create chrome folder
+2. Check for the chrome folder

    If you are inside your profile folder, check the existence of the subfolder **chrome**.
    Create if not exists.